 It’s tempting to get wrapped up in the heat of the moment.
 When you have to walk by your old bar, your mind probably goes straight to ordering your favorite drink.
 When this happens, think about the big picture.
 Is it really impossible to say no to a drink?
 You can still have fun without doing anything destructive, and in time, you’ll find yourself not worked up about your triggers anymore.

-If you’re struggling with addiction triggers, call 833.627.0039 to participate in alcohol rehab programs in Ohio.
+If you’re struggling with addiction triggers, call 833.627.0039 to participate in drug and alcohol rehab programs in Ohio.

 3. Keep a journal

 Managing emotions is an important aspect of the journey to achieving patience.
-When you are dealing with addiction, it is recommended to keep a journal because writing down negative emotions will help you deal with them.
+When dealing with addiction, it is recommended to keep a journal because writing down negative emotions will help you deal with them.
 Force yourself to think before you act so you won’t make decisions you will regret.
 Journaling also offers benefits such as tracking your cravings and moods and understanding your triggers.
-Discuss journaling with your therapist and how to use it alongside dialectical behavior therapy sessions.
+Discuss journaling with your therapist and how to use it alongside the other tools you learn in therapy.

 4. Learn to wait